 Back to Top

 A resource is something the household can draw upon or sell for financial assistance.
-While most households will not be subject to resource eligibility requirements, there are still instances when it may affect eligibility to expedited service or benefits.
-For those households who are still required to meet eligibility requirements for resources*, the resource limits and the type of resources which are considered are listed below.
+Most households are not subject to the resource limit.
+The household types that are still required to meet eligibility requirements for resources*, the resource limits and the type of resources which are considered are listed below.